 Collecting medical debts will get more difficult, should Congress enact laws proposed by Sen. Al Franken (D-Minn.).

-Late last month Sen. Franken fulfilled a promise and submitted a bill to Congress proposing to strengthen the Fair Debt Collection Practices Act (FDCPA).
-The new bill – S.3350, “End Debt Collector Abuse Act of 2012″ — is nearly identical to a bill Franken introduced in the last Congressional session, except for the sections related to medical debt.
+Late last month Sen. Franken fulfilled a promise and submitted a bill to Congress proposing to strengthen the Fair Debt Collection Practices Act.
+The new bill — Senate 3350, “End Debt Collector Abuse Act of 2012″ — is nearly identical to an earlier bill Sen. Franken introduced except for the sections related to medical debt.
 That bill died in committee and was never enacted.

 In his proposed changes to the Fair Debt Collection Practices Act, Franken seeks to have medical debt treated differently from other debt, especially as it applies to collection practices.

 [To read how Sen. Franken’s bill would change the FDCPA, download this PDF]